 \subsection{Odd vorticity: $n=2 s +1$}

 Next we consider point vortex with odd vorticity, and take $n= 2 s +1$, where $s \geq 0$ is an integer.
-The single-valuedness and the consistency of the zero mode solutions immediately imply that out of $2 s+1$ possible choices for the zero modes, there is precisely one solution for which we can choose
+The single valuedness and the consistency of the zero-mode solutions immediately imply that out of $2 s+1$ possible choices for the zero modes, there is precisely one solution for which we can choose

 and we obtain the following relation between the angular momenta $l$ and $p$ as